daamsie/daa.ms-nuxt/content/iwtf.md

 description: "Airfare Meta Search"
 logo: 'iwtf.png'
 url: 'https://iwantthatflight.com.au/'
-tech: '.NET, Mailgun API, Azure, jQuery, Bootstrap, Chrome Extensions'
+tech: '.NET, Mailgun API, Azure, jQuery, Bootstrap, Chrome Extensions, MSSQL'
 ---

-I Want That Flight is a popular flight meta search engine largely targetted at the Australian market.
+[I Want That Flight](https://iwantthatflight.com.au/) is a popular flight meta search engine largely targetted at the Australian market.

 I have worked on a freelance basis on various parts of the website since 2017.
 Some of the things I've worked on over this time include